 In the scenario above, the identity provider would be the IdP that Wizova uses, Auth0.
 The service provider would be Salesforce.
 The Wizova employee signs into the Wizova dashboard with Auth0.
 They click on the Salesforce icon, and Salesforce recognizes that the user wants to log in via SAML.
 Salesforce sends the employee back to Auth0 with a SAML Request that asks Auth0 to authenticate the user.
 Since the employee has already authenticated with Auth0, Auth0 verifies the session and sends the user back to Salesforce with a SAML Response.
 Salesforce checks this response, and if it looks good, the employee is granted access!

 Benefits of SAML Authentication

-Increased Security: Security is a key aspect of software development, and when it comes to enterprise applications, it is extremely important.
-SAML provides a single point of authentication, which happens at a secure identity provider.
-Then, SAML transfers the identity to service providers.
-This form of authentication ensures that credentials don't leave the firewall boundary.
+Increased Security — SAML provides a single point of authentication, which happens at a secure identity provider.
+Then, SAML transfers the identity information to the service providers.
+This form of authentication ensures that credentials are only sent to the IdP directly.

-Reduced Costs for Service Providers: With SAML, you don't have to maintain account information accross multiple services.
+Reduced Costs for Service Providers — With SAML, you don't have to maintain account information across multiple services.
 The identity provider bears this burden.